 - Rupture of the membranes of a mother more than 18 hours before birth

 - Group B Strep colonization in mother that is passed to the child at birth

 - Chorioamnionitis, an infection of tissues of placenta or amniotic fluid

 Recently a new initiative was introduced by the National Institutes of Health (NIH) and the Bill and Melinda Gates Foundation to curb incidence of maternal sepsis.

 Using the antibiotic azithromycin, the clinical trial will enroll 34,000 women in seven countries with high incidence of maternal sepsis.
 Half of the women will receive one dose of the antibiotic at the outset of labor.
 All of the women will then be monitored for infection or fever during their hospital admission and for six-weeks after.
 The trial will also follow the women at facilities outside the hospital where they gave birth.

 The study will determine whether the administration of the antibiotic can significantly impact infection in mother and child and avert maternal and neonatal sepsis.

 If you, or your child, are harmed through care you experience during pregnancy or birth, or if you suffer a healthcare-associated infection, speak with our experienced legal team.

 Knowledgeable medical malpractice attorneys serving Washington, DC and Maryland

-With more than 35 years of successful experience pursuing physicians and healthcare institutions on behalf of injured patients, the legal team at Schochor, Federico and Staton, P.A. delivers unsurpassed legal representation and advice.
+With more than 35 years of successful experience pursuing physicians and healthcare institutions on behalf of injured patients, the legal team at Schochor, Staton, Goldberg, and Cardea, P.A. delivers unsurpassed legal representation and advice.
 Contact us today to or call us at 410-234-1000 to schedule a free consultation to discuss your case.